Anjaw district

-Anjaw district (Pron:/ˈændʒɔ:/) is an administrative district in the state of Arunachal Pradesh in north-east India.
+Anjaw district (/ˈændʒɔ:/) is an administrative district in the state of Arunachal Pradesh in north-east India.
 It was created as a district in 2004, by splitting off from the Lohit district under the Arunachal Pradesh Re-organization of Districts Amendment Act.
-The district borders China on the north.
+The district borders Tibet on the north.
 Hawai, at an altitude of 1296 m above sea level, is the district headquarters, located on the banks of the Lohit River, a tributary of the Brahmaputra River.
 Anjaw is the easternmost district in India.
-The furthest villages towards the border with China are Dong, Walong, Kibithu and Kaho.
+The furthest villages towards the border with Tibet are Dong, Walong, Kibithu and Kaho.